 What are those pin pricks of light in the night sky, and how did they get up there and why don’t they fall down?
-If someone asks, I’ll say it’s Wilbur, The Great Caribou!
+Hmmm… I know.
+If someone asks, I’ll say they’re held up by, lemme see now, Wilbur, The Great Caribou!
+And the pinpricks of light are whadayacallit, angelic beings holding up his sacred antlers!
 We could use a little light humor!
-And anyway, what the heck are pin pricks, or for that matter, pins?
+The one thing that gets me, though: What the heck are pin pricks—or for that matter, pins?

 Do you see how the standards fall?
 Nowadays you hear the one-sided conversation.

-We worry about data now, but back then we were worried about our conversations being overheard or disturbing other people.
+We worry about data now, but back then we were much more worried about our conversations being overheard or disturbing other people.

 Remember other people?